What to do in an emergency

 • extinguish any other naked flames

-• don't try to investigate the problem or fix a leak and/or faulty appliance yourself.
+• don't try to investigate a problem or fix a leak and/or faulty appliance yourself.

 Gas supply interruptions